 El Cuartel is one of the city’s nicer bars.
 It has a lounge feel during the early evening hours, but picks up when the live music starts, usually around 11pm.

-Massage Parlors and Strip Clubs:
+Massage Parlors / Strip Clubs

-With prostitution being legal, you may or may not want to find a strip club.
+With prostitution being tolerated, you may or may not want to find a strip club.
 Odds are you can find some women willing to put on a better show than any you’ll find at a club, even the best ones out there.
 On the other hand, if you aren’t quite ready to dive in with both feet, there are some establishments that showcase some gorgeous dancers and are happy to cater to bachelor parties.

 The Pirate Club is not exactly a strip club and not exactly a massage parlor.
 They bill themselves as adult entertainment.
 How much entertainment?
 They have rooms with private beds and showers, as well as a more adventurous VIP suite.

 The Tango India VIP is more like a traditional strip club.
 If you’re looking for pole dancers, you’ll find them at Tango India VIP.
 However, they go above and beyond your expectations, with themed rooms and themed nights that can best be described as global traveler.
 If your group has a mix of people who want to taste the local fruit and people who don’t, this is a great place for your big party night because the dancing and shows are superb and there are private rooms for people who want one-on-one entertainment.